Privacy Policy

 If we do not make the correction, we will take reasonable steps to note on the personal information that you requested the correction.

-If you want to exercise either of the above rights, email us at info@commcoll.co.nz.
+If you want to exercise either of the above rights, email us via our contact page on this website.

 Your email should provide evidence of who you are and set out the details of your request (e.g. the personal information, or the correction, that you are requesting).